AdobeDocs/commerce-webapi/src/pages/rest/tutorials/configurable-product/create-configurable-product.md

 ---
-layout: tutorial
-group: rest-api
 title: Step 2.
 Create the configurable product
-subtitle: Create a configurable product tutorial
-menu_title: Step 2.
-Create the configurable product
+description: In this step of the tutorial you will create the configurable product
-menu_order: 20
-level3_subgroup: configurable-product-tutorial
-return_to:
-  title: REST tutorials
-  url: rest/tutorials/index.html
-functional_areas:
-  - Integration
 ---

 # Step 2.
 Create the configurable product